6 Turkey Day Tips To Trim Your Waste on Thanksgiving

 6 Tips To Have A More Eco-Friendly Thanksgiving — Enjoy The Holidays And Save The Planet!

-And while Thanksgiving is a time to gather with family and be grateful, the dramatic spike in organic waste, food miles (the distance your food commutes to get to your dinner table), and air travel that comes with the holidays causes great harm to the thing that we all depend upon most – the planet!
+Having a more eco-friendly Thanksgiving involves thinking about the dramatic spike in organic waste, food miles (the distance your food commutes to get to your dinner table), and air travel that comes with the holidays.
+And what steps we can take to reduce this waste.

 6 Turkey Day Tips for A More Eco-Friendly Thanksgiving